Popular Searches:

 Sustainability and design aims

-The proposals seek to create a radical streetscape fit for the 21st century, to support sustainable travel and a fitting address for the new homes, businesses, and Queen Elizabeth Olympic Park.
+The improvements will upgrade the streetscape to encourage and support sustainable travel and the people travelling to new homes, businesses, and Queen Elizabeth Olympic Park.

 The road will be reduced in width in order to create space for wider pavements and a dedicated off road two-way cycle lane, as well as trees, planting and places to sit and socialise.